stevenharman/stevenharman.net-octopress/source/_posts/2012-06-29-sensible-testing-is-about-sensible-design.markdown

 the "S" in SOLID - the Single Responsibility Principle.
 The friction of this test suggests that we need to adjust the design.

-For example, we could wrap the account info and account type into a cohesive object and passed into the calculator.
+For example, we could wrap the _account info_ and _account type_ into a cohesive object to be passed into the calculator.

 ### To stub or to mock?